alfredbaudisch/alfredbaudisch.com/content/projects/dynamic-inventory-system-and-user-interfaces-with-godot-course/index.md

 **This course uses Godot 3.4.3**.
 Since Godot 4 builds upon the fundamentals of Godot 3, this course is long lasting, you are not going to get something that will get deprecated.
 All of the knowledge is transferable, especially on how to build UIs and structure the data models.

 Godot 4 is still too unstable and susceptible for breaking changes.
-When Godot 4 stable release comes out, I’ll record upgrade and migration videos, this way you are going to learn twice as much.
+When Godot 4 stable release comes out, I'll record upgrade and migration videos, this way you are going to learn twice as much.

 ## Target Audience

 This course is intended for all audiences, the only requirement is to know a bit of programming logic.
-You don’t need to know Godot before starting this course.
+You don't need to know Godot before starting this course.

 ## Licenses